SteveDoyle2/pyNastran/docs_sphinx/quick_start/Installation.rst

 Download pyNastran
 ------------------

- * Click the downloads page and download the most recent `\*.zip version <https://github.com/SteveDoyle2/pynastran/archive/master.zip>`_ or [clone](github-windows://openRepo/https://github.com/SteveDoyle2/pynastran) it using Git.
+ * Click the downloads page and download the most recent `zip version <https://github.com/SteveDoyle2/pynastran/archive/master.zip>`_ or `clone <github-windows://openRepo/https://github.com/SteveDoyle2/pynastran>`_ it using Git.
+Using Git allows you to easily update to the latest dev version when you want to as well as push any commits of your own.

 Install pyNastran